-Summit Healthcare REIT, Inc. ("Summit") is a real estate investment trust that owns 100% of five properties, 95% of five properties, a 10% equity interest in an unconsolidated equity-method investment that holds 17 properties and a 20% equity interest in two unconsolidated equity-method investments that each holds two properties.
+Summit Healthcare REIT, Inc. ("Summit") is a real estate investment trust that owns 100% of six properties, 95.3% of four properties, 95% of one property, a 10% equity interest in an unconsolidated equity-method investment that holds 17 properties, a 20% equity interest in two unconsolidated equity-method investments that each hold two properties and a 10% equity interest in an unconsolidated equity-method investment that holds nine properties.
 Summit is a Maryland corporation, formed in 2004 under the General Corporation Law of Maryland for the purpose of investing in and owning real estate.
 As used in these notes, the "Company", "we", "us" and "our" refer to Summit and its consolidated subsidiaries, except where the context otherwise requires.

 We conduct substantially all of our operations through Summit Healthcare Operating Partnership, L.P. (the "Operating Partnership"), which is a Delaware limited partnership.
-As of June 30, 2017, we own a 99.88% general partner interest in the Operating Partnership, and Cornerstone Realty Advisors, LLC ("CRA"), a former affiliate, owns a 0.12% limited partnership interest.
+As of September 30, 2017, we own a 99.88% general partner interest in the Operating Partnership, and Cornerstone Realty Advisors, LLC ("CRA"), a former affiliate, owns a 0.12% limited partnership interest.
 Our financial statements and the financial statements of the Operating Partnership are consolidated in the accompanying condensed consolidated financial statements.